wsculver/Video-Collection/README.md

    1. Open the original downloaded MKV files in MKVCleaver and select which subtitles to extract ([UTF-8] will give srt files)
    2. Download srt files online - This method is best if MKVCleaver gives you image subtitle files rather than srt or if you want different languages
    3. Edit subtitle files using Subtitle Edit - Remove added subtitles from beginning/end, adjust times, and convert sub and idx files to srt (beware of incorrect characters)
+   4. [Convert sub/idx files to srt online](https://subtitletools.com/convert-sub-idx-to-srt-online) - This tool is more reliable for converting files than Subtitle Edit.
+The limit for free conversions is 3 per day
 7. Download thumbnails and format files to be used with Video Collection